Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 **cd Bioinfo_course** → enters that folder

 **pwd** → confirms your current directory

-**module load ...** → loads the tools needed for downloading and processing sequencing data

 After this step, you’re ready to start downloading the example RNA-seq datasets in the next section.